Toward a Safe Internet of Agents: Interconnected Ecosystems: Building Interoperable Multi-Agent Systems

-\paragraph{Conclusion} Collectively, these three layers—Context, Transport, and Coordination—form the structural backbone of the Agentic Internet.
-By moving beyond ad-hoc integrations to a standardized \textbf{Interoperability Stack}, the field lays the groundwork for a scalable, ``AI-Native'' ecosystem where agents can collaborate across vendor boundaries.
-However, this connectivity introduces profound systemic risks: from the \textit{Confused Deputy} problems at the context layer to \textit{Traffic Analysis} at the transport layer and \textit{Negotiation Poisoning} at the coordination layer.
-Building a secure agentic web therefore requires not just adopting these protocols, but rigorously embedding security constraints—such as mediated execution and authenticated delegation—into the protocol design itself.
-Yet, a common language is only the first step; for this ecosystem to function, agents must be able to locate trustworthy partners amidst a sea of unknown entities, a challenge addressed by the emerging infrastructure for \textbf{Agent Registration and Discovery}.
+\paragraph{Conclusion} These three layers form the Agentic Internet's structural backbone.
+Standardizing the interoperability stack enables scalable, AI-native ecosystems where agents collaborate across vendor boundaries.
+However, this connectivity introduces systemic risks from confused deputy problem at the context layer to \textit{Traffic Analysis} at transport and \textit{Negotiation Poisoning} at coordination.
+Building secure agentic webs requires embedding security constraints—mediated execution and authenticated delegation—directly into protocol designs.
+Common language provides only the foundation; the ecosystem requires agents to locate trustworthy partners among unknown entities, addressed by agent registration and discovery infrastructure.